shawest/neucbot/README.md

 "j" (accordingly) both in uppercase and lowercase.
 If database is not selected or there is no JENDL data, the calculations will use data from TALYS.

+JENDL database provides conducting calculations for partial reactions.
+For now running such calculations is in development and not user friendly: you should manually change arguments MT=4 in function ```getIsotopeDifferentialNSpecJENDL()``` on the 563th line and in function ```readTotalNXsectJENDL()``` on the 567th line to MT=50/51/etc.

 NeuCBOT comes with acrylic as an example material, stored in ./ Materials/Acrylic.dat.